takumayellow/terminal-copy-kit/README.md

 ## English Summary

 A tiny VS Code workspace that wires shortcuts (`Alt+C`, `Alt+V`, `Ctrl+Alt+C`, `Ctrl+Alt+Y`) to copy the previous terminal command output.
 Install the `ArturoDent.repeat-commands` extension, open the folder in VS Code, run commands, and trigger the shortcuts to grab the output.
 Use `scripts/setup.ps1` if you want to automate the extension installation.
+Starting with VS Code 1.94+, `window.customMenuBarAltFocus` also has to be disabled so Windows no longer steals `Alt` keystrokes from these shortcuts, and the workspace settings do that automatically.